 6. Testifying as an expert witness

 Legal Nurse Consultants are often called upon to provide expert testimony.
 They use their knowledge to explain medical terms to the judge and jury and present the case’s medical facts.
-Often, LNCs who serve as expert witnesses are still working as clinical RNs.
+LNCs who serve as expert witnesses often work as clinical RNs.